themmyloluwaa/100DaysOfGrowth/readme.md

 - I learnt about cloudformation service of AWS.
 I skimmed this section because it was a bit too technical
 - I learnt about bubble sort and how to implement it
 - I didn't finish chapter 3 of LB4H book today but i'd do that tomorrow

+### Day 15

+- I started working on my portfolio and successfully sketched out the mobile view in figma.
+I also reached out to a designer to work on the animated gif.
+- I finished up the linux chapter and rested for the day